broccolimicro/loom/README.md

 <a name="build"></a>
 ## Build

-Haystack is built in two phases: libraries then binaries.
+Loom is built in two phases: libraries then binaries.

 ```
 sudo apt install ninja-build # for gdstk